drohal3/fullstackopen-part13/README.md

 Make the database changes required for this task using migrations.

 **Solution:**
+Implemented together with the previous exercises in [exercise-17](./exercise-17).

 Generated and executed query (based on migration file):
 ```sql